 Upcycled Jar Planter

 Got a glass jar?
 Then you can fashion a hanging succulent planter.
-Here, spring daffodils have been forced by suspending the bulbs in a layer of water in the jar, while another jar filled entirely with soil holds a succulent.
+Here, spring daffodils have been forced into bloom by suspending the bulbs in a layer of water in the jar, while another jar filled with soil holds a succulent plant.

-This project comes from the Cate St. Hill web site.Continue to 21 of 31 below.
+This project comes from the Cate St. Hill website.

 Fimo Clay Planter

 This cute idea uses Fimo clay (you need to bake it) to sculpt an adorable air plant holder.
-It comes from Alyson at Bash Studio.Continue to 22 of 31 below.
+Holes punched in the rim of the containers allow the tiny planters to be hung from cords.Continue to 21 of 30 below.